aws-samples/rancher-on-aws-workshop/WorkshopChecklist.md

   - AWS IAM Account with *elevated privileges* allowing you to interact with various AWS Services.
 - Workshop Costs
   - Total Cost of the Workshop is less than $10.
-  - This infers you're running the workshop for the Expected Duration of 3 hours.
+  - Infers running the workshop for the Expected Duration of 3 hours.

 ## Environment Set-Up